 Due to the transferable skills and high level of critical thinking required, Politics A level is highly regarded by universities and is a recommended course for many degrees including politics, law, history and modern foreign languages.
 This Edexcel syllabus reflects the demands of a truly modern and evolving political environment in the UK and around the world.
-There has never been a more interesting time to study politics.
+With both a general election and a presidential on the horizon, there has never been a more interesting time to study politics.